Discrete-Math-and-Programming/sets/README.md

 Code your definitions in the file `editme.py` in the repo and commit your changes to the repo.
 You can work in increments, but make sure that you commit when you have something that works.

+Included in `eidtme.py` is a test suite that you can use to test your functions.
+You can run your tests any time during your work by running `test()`, it will simply report `[Error]` for those functions you have not implemented yet and for those who actually raise an error.